weseek/awesome-database-backup/apps/awesome-mariadb-backup/README.md

 # awesome-mariadb-backup

-Collection of scripts which backup MariaDB databases to Amazon S3 or Google Cloud Storage.
+Collection of CLI executable npm packages which backup MariaDB databases to Amazon S3 or Google Cloud Storage.
 You can set a custom S3 endpoint to use S3 based services like DigitalOcean Spaces instead of Amazon S3.

 ## Usage